Rick's Daily Tips

 The kicker here is the fact that there’s no option to reject the offer and be done with it.

-When I see an offer like this, if I want to pay for the upgrade I’ll usually go ahead and do it right then.
+When I see an upgrade offer, if I want to pay for the upgrade I’ll go ahead and do it right then.

 As I’ve said many times, I love free software and I recommend awesome free programs and apps to others whenever I can.

-But while I recognize that software authors have a legitimate right to earn money in exchange for their labor by offering optional upgrades, I don’t believe that “nagging” is a good way to go about it.
+But while I recognize that software authors have a legitimate right to earn money in exchange for their labor by offering optional upgrades, I don’t believe that “refusing to take no for an answer” is a good way to go about it.

-ATTN Software authors and marketers: Feel free to ask me if I would like to purchase a software upgrade for a freebie that I willingly downloaded and installed, but please give me a way to decline your offer immediately if I choose to do so.
+ATTN software developers and marketers: Feel free to ask me if I would like to purchase a software upgrade for a freebie that I willingly downloaded and installed, but please give me a way to decline your offer – immediately and for all time – if I choose to do so.

-And by the way, if refusing an offer to purchase an optional upgrade completely disables the software, that program isn’t freeware.
+And by the way, if refusing an offer to purchase an optional upgrade to a “free” program completely disables it, that program isn’t freeware.
 It’s trial-ware.

-Of course there’s absolutely nothing wrong with trial-ware, but is should be described as such on the download page.
+Of course there’s absolutely nothing wrong with trial-ware, but it should be described as such on the download page.

-Describing a program or app as a “free download” when it’s really trial-ware isn’t just deceptive, it’s flat-out wrong in my opinion.
+Describing a program or app as a “free download” when it’s really trial-ware isn’t just deceptive, it’s flat-out lying in my opinion.

 Popular…